Pepi Lederer: Family and early years

-Born Josephine Rose Lederer in Chicago in 1910, Lederer was the daughter of stage actress Reine Davies (née Douras)—the sister of Rosemary and Marion Davies—and her first husband George W. Lederer, a Broadway theatrical producer and director.
+Born Josephine Rose Lederer in Chicago in 1910, Lederer was the daughter of stage actress Reine Davies (née Douras), the sister of Rosemary and Marion Davies, and her first husband George W. Lederer, a Broadway theatrical producer and director.
 Lederer had a younger brother, Charles Lederer, known as "Charlie".
 Her brother became a well-known Hollywood screenwriter who co-wrote The Front Page (1931), His Girl Friday (1940), and Gentlemen Prefer Blondes (1953).
 During her childhood, Lederer's family nicknamed her "Peppy" due to her high-spirited personality.
 At the age of 18, she changed the spelling to "Pepi" and legally changed it to her first name.

 Due to her mother Reine's alcoholism, her aunt Marion Davies raised Lederer and her brother, and the two children lived in Davies' luxurious Beverly Hills estate.
 Lederer's mother occasionally appeared uninvited and accused Davies of stealing her children.
 When Davies entered into a relationship with publishing tycoon William Randolph Hearst, Lederer and her brother moved with Davies to the Hearst Castle, where she spent much of her early youth during the 1920s.
 At this time, Lederer attended the Westlake School for Girls in Los Angeles, California, and graduated in 1926.

 Life at Hearst Castle

 Lederer had romantic relationships with actresses Nina Mae McKinney and Louise Brooks.

 As "the only fixed reality in an endless procession of celebrities" at Hearst Castle, Lederer often defied the rules of proper decorum set by Hearst and Davies and usually escaped unpunished.
 She often played pranks on Hearst's important guests, such as stealing actress Claire Windsor's "false bosom" and writer Elinor Glyn's red wig while they slept.
 She delighted in inventing outlandish stories about sensational events at Hearst Castle, and she planted these stories in Louella Parsons' syndicated gossip column much to Hearst's annoyance.

-Although Hearst and Davies encouraged the career ambitions of her brother Charles to become a screenwriter, they regarded Lederer's ambitions to be a screen actress far less seriously.
+Although Hearst and Davies encouraged her brother Charles's ambition to become a screenwriter, they regarded Lederer's ambition to become a screen actress far less seriously.
 Davies secured a part for her niece in her 1927 film The Fair Co-Ed, but the final cut eliminated Lederer's role in the film.
 Davies promised her distraught niece a role in another upcoming film, but her acting career consisted only of a few small parts in Davies' films.